The Earthshot Prize 2025 Awards Ceremony will be held on 5 November at the spectacular Museum of Tomorrow in Rio de Janeiro.

 As home to over half of the Amazon Rainforest and nearly a fifth of the world’s biodiversity, Brazil is central to the global movement for nature-based solutions to repair and restore our planet.

-Building on incredible moments in London, Boston, Singapore and Cape Town, this year’s Prize in Rio will once again spotlight 15 ground-breaking environmental solutions, with five winners each receiving £1 million to help scale their impact.
+Building on incredible moments in London, Boston, Singapore and Cape Town, this year’s Prize in Rio will once again spotlight 15 ground-breaking Finalists, with five Winners each receiving £1 million to help scale their impact.

 Our forests, wetlands, lakes and rivers are more than just sources of natural beauty.
 They are powerful tools for cleaning our air, removing carbon from the atmosphere, protecting biodiversity, and protecting vulnerable communities from the impacts of a warming world.